 Phone: (03) 8616 7900

-Supernormal isn’t your average Melbourne Japanese restaurant.
+Supernormal isn’t your average Japanese cuisine.
 Offering a fusion between Chinese, Japanese and Korean cultures, the Flinders Lane venue is an eclectic mix of atmosphere and indulgence.
-Here, you’ll find Szechuan peppers tickling the tongue as some decidedly more dulcet Japanese flavours flow through.
+Here, you’ll find Szechuan peppers and lobster rolls tickling the tongue as some decidedly more dulcet Japanese flavours flow through, finish up dinner with some herbal green tea.

 Address: 180 Flinders Ln, Melbourne VIC 3000